-The Company has been established as a Non-UCITS retail scheme.
-It is not intended that the Company will be marketed outside the UK.
-The ACD of the Company, Thesis Unit Trust Management Limited, (the "ACD") is responsible for the information contained in this Prospectus.
-To the best of the ACD's knowledge and belief (having taken all reasonable care to ensure that such is the case) the information contained in this Prospectus does not contain any untrue or misleading statement or omit any matters required by COLL and FUND to be included in it.
+The ACD, Thesis Unit Trust Management Limited, is responsible for the information contained in this Prospectus.
+To the best of the ACD's knowledge and belief (having taken all reasonable care to ensure that such is the case), the information contained in this Prospectus does not contain any untrue or misleading statement or omit any matters required by COLL and FUND to be included in it.
 The ACD accepts responsibility accordingly.

-The Depositary is not a person responsible for the information contained in this Prospectus and, accordingly does not accept any responsibility for it under the COLL, FUND or otherwise.
+The Depositary is not responsible for the information contained in this Prospectus and accordingly does not accept any responsibility under the FCA Rules or otherwise.